rebecca-dash/Corwd_Fund_With_Blockchain/README.md

 `Ganache`
 ---

-# How to use the Project
+# How to use the

 Learn about the REMIX project using Solidity here:[Solidity Install](https://remix-project.org/)

 **For REMIX**

 [REMIX_Development_Website](https://remix.ethereum.org/)

 **For Metamask**

 Metamask is a blockchain wallet that a user can deposit or withdraw funds from.

-Learn how to download Metamask as an extension for your browser: [Metamask]()
+Learn how to download Metamask as an extension for your browser: [Metamask](https://metamask.io/download/)

+**Ganache**

+How to install Ganache:  [Ganache](https://trufflesuite.com/docs/ganache/quickstart/)

 ---
 # license